isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stop-geese-from-pooping-in-yard/index.md

 layout: post
 ---

 Its unfortunate that most of us dont understand the dangers of geese droppings.
-How to stop geese from [pooping in the [yard](https: //pestpolicy. com/average-yard-size/)](https: //u. osu. edu/sustainability/2018/02/12/hey-you-[geese](https: //pestpolicy. com/how-to-keep-geese-away-from-your-pond/)-get-off-my-lawn/) still becomes a challenge.
+How to stop geese from [pooping in the [yard](https://pestpolicy.com/average-yard-size/)](https://u.osu. edu/sustainability/2018/02/12/hey-you-[geese](https://pestpolicy.com/how-to-keep-geese-away-from-your-pond/)-get-off-my-lawn/) still becomes a challenge.

 - **Fencing the yard, taking away the food, planting tall bushes and grasses in your yard are among the strategies you can use to keep off the geese.

 ** Additionally, you can also have a special shelter for them to avoid them constantly being in your yard.
-Geese will always visit your yard as long as they are looking for food and [a nesting place](https: //pestpolicy. com/should-you-spray-your-yard-for-fleas/).
+Geese will always visit your yard as long as they are looking for food and [a nesting place](https://pestpolicy.com/should-you-spray-your-yard-for-fleas/).

 ##  Details: How to Stop Geese From Pooping In Yard